Why are ASR system improvements needed?

 How will existing park features be impacted by the ASR improvements?

 The new ASR water treatment facility will be located in an area of the park that is currently open space.
+Two holes on the disc golf course will be temporarily closed during construction in the northeast area of the park.
 The layout of the disc golf course will be modified to go around the facility.
+A new sidewalk will be constructed from the treatment facility to the main park driveway east of the soccer field.

 Driveways to access the new ASR wells are needed and will be integrated with park trails and walkways where practical.